 All capitalized terms used in this document shall have the meanings given to them in Zendesk's Business Associate Agreement ("BAA").

-For subscribers who have signed Zendesk’s BAA, the following Security Configurations for Zendesk Support must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):
+The following minimum Security Configurations for Zendesk Support must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):

-To the extent Subscriber’s HIPAA Enabled Account enables calls to Zendesk APIs, Subscriber shall implement the following security best practices based on the API model used:
+- To the extent Subscriber’s HIPAA Enabled Account enables calls to Zendesk APIs, Subscriber shall assume all responsibility for understanding the security implications of all Subscriber or third party entities allowed to create, access, modify, or delete Service Data and PHI via such access and/or integrations.
+For access to said API’s, Subscriber shall implement the following security best practices based on the API model used:

 - Subscriber must enable ‘require authentication for download’ in order to require authentication to access attachments as described at https://support.zendesk.com/hc/en-us/articles/204265396.

 - Subscriber must systematically enforce, on all Agents, Admins, and Owners accessed endpoints, a password-locked screensaver or startup screen set to engage at a maximum of fifteen (15) minutes of system inactivity.